Waterloo Street

 Singapore Infopedia

 Waterloo Street is a one-way street that begins at Stamford Road and ends at the Rochor Canal at Rochor Canal Road.
-It forms junctions with Bras Basah Road, Middle Road and Albert Street.1 Named to commemorate the 1815 Battle of Waterloo, its landmarks include the Maghain Aboth Synagogue, Sri Krishna Temple and Kwan Im Thong Hood Cho Temple.
+It forms junctions with Bras Basah Road, Middle Road and Albert Street.1 Named to commemorate the 1815 Battle of Waterloo, its landmarks include the Maghain Aboth Synagogue, Sri Krishnan Temple and Kwan Im Thong Hood Cho Temple.

 History